mstrutt/jekyll-portfolio/app/_posts/2016-02-25-notes-from-front-end-london-february-2016.markdown

 - There's the ability to provide defaults to be used
 - You can still use your usual post-optimisation workflow after CSS Modules have run
-- You can use Sass/LESS infront of CSS Modules
+- You can use Sass/LESS in front of CSS Modules

 ## Design Sprints - Making your design process agile - [Jo Franchetti](https://twitter.com/thisisjofrank)